kristopolous/EvDa/README.md

 <h4><a name="enable"></a>[list] .enable( list )</h4>

- * Enables a list of lambdas previously disabled and set up through the ev.group() call
+ * Enables a list of lambdas previously disabled and set up through the `ev.group()` call.
  * Does not work for test cases

 <h4><a name="disable"></a>[list] .disable( list )</h4>